marcelodarroyo/td2svg/README.md

 ## Why another implementation?

 There are many applications and libraries for doing this.
 None of them fulfill my needs.
 I want a very simple (and efficient) javascript library for writing disgrams in my documents.
 In particular, I need to write diagrams with text, boxes, lines and arrows.

 ## Features

 Each box (rectangle) can have an identifier or class, so you can add styles to them.
-You can write your own styles belos of diagram as the next example (sorry, it is in spanish):
+You can write your own styles below of diagram as in the next example:

 ```
         +-------